Ars-alan/face-recognition-FaceNet-employee-presence/README.md

 FaceNet weights can be obtain here: https://github.com/nyoki-mtl/keras-facenet

 # Results
-An **classification accuracy of 100%** was obtained on the dataset of 209 subjects.
+## Classification Accuracy of 100% was obtained on the dataset of 209 subjects.
 Given below is the visualization of the 2D feature vectors obtained by performing PCA analysis on the FaceNet outputs of 'sample_data' train images.

 ![Capture](https://user-images.githubusercontent.com/88875770/130456585-5d4aaa95-c42b-43a2-b84a-1f1a4cf56ce6.PNG)